unitedstates/inspectors-general/README.md

 The template has a suggested workflow and set of methods, but all your task **needs** to do is:

-* start execution in a `run` method, and
+* start execution in a `run(options)` method, and
 * call `inspector.save_report(report)` for every report

-This will save that report to disk in the right place.
+This will automatically save reports to disk in the right place, extract text, and avoid re-downloading files. `options` will be a dict parsed from any included command line flags.

+It's *encouraged* to use `inspectors.year_range(options)` to obtain a range of desired years, and to obey that range during scraping.
+See an example of [creating it](https://github.com/unitedstates/inspectors-general/blob/0b0953060878becc3732962d7622ff48caab54ad/inspectors/opm.py#L22) and [using it](https://github.com/unitedstates/inspectors-general/blob/0b0953060878becc3732962d7622ff48caab54ad/inspectors/opm.py#L37-L38).

+#### Report metadata

 The `report` object must be a dict that contains the following required fields: